openmobilityfoundation/curb-data-specification/curbs/README.md

 <a href="/curbs/"><img src="https://i.imgur.com/aBqI6yr.png" width="100" align="right" alt="CDS Curbs Icon" border="0"></a>

-The Curbs API is a REST API allowing cities to specify areas of interest along the curb along with the rules for using them: who is allowed to park, load, unload, pick up, drop off, etc., for how long, for what price (if any), at what times, and on which days.
-Locations defined in the Curbs API can be connected to event and metrics data, and can be shared with companies and the public, for purposes such as routing, finding legal parking, loading, and pick-up/drop-off spots, or analyzing curb utilization over time.
+The Curbs API is a REST API allowing cities to specify areas of interest along and around the curb, objects in and near the curb or on sidewalks or travel lanes, and off street parking areas.
+Included are the rules and policies for using these area: who is allowed to park, load, unload, pick up, drop off, etc., for how long, for what price (if any), at what times, and on which days.

+Locations defined in the Curbs API can be connected to [Event](/events) and [Metrics](/metrics) data, and can be shared with companies and the public, for purposes such as routing, finding legal parking, loading, and pick-up/drop-off spots, enforcement, compliance, and analyzing curb utilization over time.

 **See [other CDS APIs](/README.md#curb-data-specification-apis) on the homepage.**